Metpro is a unique program designed to help beginning journalists launch careers and boost diversity in Tribune

 - A thorough understanding of public records and research tools.

 - An opportunity to prepare stories for the Web.

 Now you can apply directly to the Tribune newspaper of your choice.
 If you are curious, creative and motivated, if you want to watch history as it unfolds and have a strong desire to be a part of one of our newsrooms, then come join the Metpro graduates who have found success.

 How to Apply

 Download the application form, the evaluation form (you will need evaluations from three references) and the writing test.
 All forms will be available Nov.
 1. Please make sure your application packet is complete.
 A checklist is included in the application form.
-Mail your packet directly to the newspaper of your choice; we do not accept applications by email.
-You may apply to more than one paper.
+Mail your packet directly to the newsroom of your choice; we do not accept applications by email.
+You may apply to both.
 Please note that the Los Angeles Times also welcomes applications from copy editors, photographers/visual journalists and interactive graphics/data journalists.
 Visual journalists should complete the required forms and submit a portfolio with a minimum of 20 single images and three complete photo stories or multimedia presentations on a DVD, flash drive or through a link to a personal website.
 Copy editing finalists will be asked to take an additional skills test.

 435 N. Michigan Ave.
 Chicago, IL 60611